 If you or a loved one experienced complications after a da Vinci surgery, you may be eligible for compensation.
 Damages may be awarded for lost earnings, medical expenses, and pain and suffering.
 To win your case, you must be able to prove that your injuries were caused by the robotic surgery system and not by a surgeon's error.
 Having a skilled attorney on your side is a must if you believe you've been hurt by the da Vinci robotic surgery system.

 The dedicated attorneys at Neblett, Beard & Arsenault are committed to protecting the rights of patients who’ve been harmed as the result of a da Vinci robotic surgery procedure.
-Schedule a free consultation at one of our six convenient office locations to learn more.
+Schedule a free consultation.
 You can complete our online form or call us directly at 800.256.1050.